News

 Documentation must meet the highest standards for smooth billing.
 Integrating professional documentation services can save effort and time.
 With SPRY's documentation services' added support, documentation will be spotless and hassle-free.

-2. Stay Updated with Coding Changes
+2. Stay Updated with medical billing codes physical therapy

 Staying current with physical therapy medical billing requires constant awareness of changes in medical coding.
 Codes such as ICD-10, CPT, and HCPCS are frequently updated to reflect new medical terms and practices.